About | Guidelines | Random Tables | Character Sheet

 Wealth

 Wealth is narrative and untracked.
 If something seems expensive, it is, and acquiring it requires specific effort.
-Characters have enough money to keep their items stocked with some pocket money left over.
+Characters have enough money to keep their items stocked, afford a minor item or two during market trips, and keep some pocket money.

 Travel